-Ascend to the Col de Nana beneath the Grand Tournalin and descend to the idyllic hamlet of St. Jacques.
-Continue on to Champoluc.
-Overnight in one of the finest hotels in the Alps.
+Ascend to the Col di Nana beneath the Grand Tournalin, and descent to the idyllic hamlet of St. Jacques.
+Continue on to Champoluc and overnight in one of the finest hotels in the Alps.

-From Champoluc hike up to the herder’s settlement of Cuneaz and ascend from there to the Pentacol and the Col Pinter.
+Climb to the herder’s settlement of Cuneaz, and ascend from there to the Pentacol and the Col Pinter.
 Enter the Walser stronghold of the Val di Gressoney beneath the magnificent Lyskamm, one of the most powerful peaks in the Alps.
-Walk past ancient Walser farms into the medieval hamlet of Gressoney St. Jean and on to your excellent hotel just out of town.
+Walk past ancient Walser farms to our excellent hotel just out of town.

-Ascend to the lake Gabiet and on to the Col d’Olen.
-At the pass we enter into the magical Val Sesia and look down to Alagna nearly 6000 feet below (don’t worry, there is a cable car to help us get there).
-Pass by ancient refuges (barracks in WWI and II ).
-Descend through meadows and ancient Walser villages and farms into this time forgotten place.
-Overnight in the finest hotel in town.
+Ascend to Lake Gabiet and on to the Col d’Olen.
+At the pass we enter into the magical Val Sesia and look down to Alagna nearly 6000 ft below.
+Descend, with help from a cable car, through meadows and ancient Walser villages and farms to a place that time forgot.
+Overnight in the finest hotel in Alagna.

-Hike over the magnificent Turlo Pass, the scene of many a WWI skirmish.
-The Macugnaga side is descended on an incredible road originally built by the Romans and enhanced during wartime.
-Enter into this antique village nestled beneath the staggering 10,000 ft.
-East Face of the Monte Rosa.
-Overnight in a charming three star hotel in the center of the village.
+Hike over the magnificent Turlo Pass, the scene of many WWI skirmishes.
+Follow a Roman road to the historic village of Macugnaga, nestled beneath the staggering 10,000 ft east face of the Monte Rosa.
+Overnight in a charming three-star hotel in the center of the village.

 A cable car aids our ascent to a point near the Swiss border at the Monte Moro pass.
-Descend through glacier scoured field of granite with the occasional cable for help.
-Pass by the lovely Monte Moro lake.
-Continue on foot or by bus to Saas Almagell and then up on foot to Saas Fee.
+Descend through a glacier scoured field of granite, with an occasional cable for help.
+Pass by the lovely Monte Moro lake, continue on foot or by bus to Saas Almagell, and then to Saas Fee on foot.
 Tonight we are in an outstanding hotel in the center of this charming village.

-Exit Saas Fee to gain one of the great Hohenwegs (high level paths) of the Alps.
-Travel beneath cascading glaciers and remote, unihabited valleys as we make our way to Grachen, a sparkling village on a bench high above the Mattertal.
+Depart Saas Fee on one of the great Höhenweg (high level paths) of the Alps.
+Travel beneath cascading glaciers and remote, uninhabited valleys as we make our way to Grächen, a sparkling village on a bench high above the Mattertal.
 Van transfer to Zermatt to celebrate our achievements in one of the town’s finest hotels.